CCDirectLink/CLS/proposals/1/standardized-mod-format.md

 Mods that use modloader-specific virtual dependencies, such as "ccloader", are not compliant.
 There is a virtual dependency that is standardized and thus compliant, however: "crosscode".
 This specifies a version constraint on the CrossCode version in use.

+Some virtual dependencies may be defined by APIs that have reference mod implementations.
+In this case, the virtual dependency is to be treated as a mod integrated into the modloader and is not non-compliant.

 ### The Load Order